anza-xyz/octane/README.md

 Sometimes a merchant or dApp would like to pay for certain transactions on behalf of their users.

+Octane is designed for anyone to be able to run for free on Vercel as a collection of serverless Node.js API functions.

 ## How does it work?

 Octane provides an API that lets users pay for transactions with SPL token transfers instead of native SOL.